Eugene Kinn Choy

 Eugene Kinn Choy (1912–1991) was a Chinese-American architect best known for designing the Cathay Bank headquarters in Chinatown (1962–66) and several private residences in the Silver Lake neighborhood of Los Angeles.
-He was the second Chinese-American to join the American Institute of Architects, following I. M. Pei, and the one of the earliest to graduate from the School of Architecture at the University of Southern California.
+He was the second Chinese-American to join the American Institute of Architects, following I. M. Pei, and one of the earliest to graduate from the School of Architecture at the University of Southern California.

 Early life and family

 Choy's father, K. C. Choy, emigrated to San Francisco and eventually moved to Bakersfield, California, in 1921, where he started Choy's Department Store (originally named the "City of Fuchau").

-Eugene Choy was born March 5, 1912, in Guangdong, China and emigrated to the United States in approximately 1923, when he was 10.
+Eugene Choy was born March 5, 1912, in Guangdong, China, and emigrated to the United States in approximately 1923, when he was 10.
 He graduated from Kern County Union High School and Bakersfield Junior College, where he was president of the Architecture Students Association and participated in track competitions.
 He also served as the art editor for the 1932 Oracle, the high school's yearbook.
 Later, he attended the University of Southern California, where he received his degree in architecture in 1939.
 At USC, he was the president of the Chinese Students Club and an amateur photographer.
 Although he is sometimes credited as the first Chinese-American to graduate from USC with a degree in architecture, he was preceded by peer Chinatown architect and sculptor Gilbert Leong (USC '36).

 Choy married Lucille (née Fong) on June 26, 1941, in San Diego, California.
 During World War II, he worked for the Hughes Aircraft Company, where he assisted in the design of the Spruce Goose.